Walter Hood

 Grand Opening Party 2003

-The October 20, 2003 Grand Opening Celebration for the newly improved Splash Pad Park was eagerly anticipated by the entire community — but especially so, by the vendors and patrons of the weekly Farmers’ Market who had been banished to the parking lot under the freeway for a full year while construction was ongoing.
+The October 20, 2003 Grand Opening Celebration for the newly improved Splash Pad Park was eagerly anticipated by the entire community — but especially so, by the vendors and patrons of the weekly Farmers’ Market which had been banished to the parking lot under the freeway for a full year while construction was ongoing.
 October 20 was to be our day in the sun and that turned out to be quite literally the case as temperatures zoomed into the 90’s.

 When the fountain was switched on, dozens of little ones stormed the fountain while speaker after speaker marveled at the weather and the size of the turnout and outdid one another with superlatives extolling the new park and the process which brought it to fruition.

-Music was a major part of the day’s success and featured Rob Robinson, Jim Grantham‘s Jazz Quartet plus Yancey Taylor, the Zydeco Flames and Asheba.[/tab]
+Music was a major part of the day’s success and featured Rob Robinson, Jim Grantham‘s Jazz Quartet plus Yancey Taylor, the Zydeco Flames and Asheba.

 The major portion of the funding, however, came through donations for the, “Names in Lights” panels – an idea that Hood came up with on the spur of the moment.
 Names, logos and messages from over 300 businesses, individuals and families were cut with water jets into 1/4 inch high density steel.
 Two of those donations merit special mention.
 Lakeview School raised $500 in the space of a week in a campaign that was orchestrated by one of their teachers, Michelle Lewis.
 Equally appreciated was a donation from Lakeshore Avenue Baptist Church whose message etched in steel reads, “We Believe in this Community”.
 In addition, the church hosted all the major Splash Pad Meetings as part of an “Open Door” policy that continues to this day.